SQream/sqream_docs/getting_started/architecture.rst

 Metadata Server
 ---------------

 The Metadata Server stores metadata which is data about the data stored in the database.
 This includes information about the structure of the data using a key/value store, such as DDL and statistics.
 The underlying storage engine for managing metadata is RocksDB.
-The main consumer of the Metadata Server is the Cost-Based Optimizer (CBO) which uses metadata for creating execution plans.
+The main consumer of the Metadata Server is the compiler which uses metadata for creating execution plans.

-Cost-Based Optimizer
+Compiler
 --------------------

-The Cost-Based Optimizer (CBO) parses, interprets, and optimizes SQL statements.
-It generates execution plans for the Workers and refines them using pre-calculated column statistics.
-Utilizing Apache Calcite as its compiler, the CBO handles SQL parsing, desugaring, optimization, and relational algebra tasks.
+The Compiler parses, interprets, and optimizes SQL statements.
+It generates execution plans for the Workers and refines them using pre-calculated statistics.
+Utilizing Apache Calcite, the compiler handles SQL parsing, desugaring, optimization, and relational algebra tasks.

 Statistics Collector
 --------------------

-The Statistics Collector (connected via JDBC) generates column histograms (statistics) to aid the CBO in query plan optimization.
+The Statistics Collector (connected via JDBC) generates column histograms (statistics) to aid the compiler in query plan optimization.

 GPU Worker
 ----------